Best Sunscreens for Acne-Prone Skin in 2026: Dermatologist-Approved Picks

 Pros:

-- Broad-spectrum SPF 60 protection with Cell-OX Shield antioxidant technology
+- Broad-spectrum SPF 60 with Cell-OX Shield antioxidant technology

 - Lightweight, matte finish that works under makeup